Astroua/TurbuStat/docs/tutorials/statistics/pca_example.rst

     >>> pca = PCA(cube, distance=250. * u.pc)  # doctest: +SKIP

-If the distance is given, you will have the option to convert spatial widths to physical units. *Note that we're using simulated data and the distance of 250 pc has no special meaning.*
+If the distance is given, you will have the option to convert spatial widths to physical units. *Note that we're using simulated data and the distance of 250 pc has no special meaning in this case.* If no distance is provided, conversions to the physical units will return an error.

 The simplest way to run the entire process is using the `~turbustat.statistics.PCA.run` command: